-Work with others
+28.7 Work with others

-- As required, liaise with the 'case manager' (as per Part Four of KCSiE 2023) and the LADO where there are child protection concerns / allegations that relate to a member of staff. - Liaise with the case manager and the LADO/LADO Allegation Officer where there are any concerns about a staff member's conduct. - Liaise with staff on matters of safety and safeguarding and deciding when to make a referral by liaising with other agencies and acts as a source of support, advice, and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and / or support other staff to do so and to contribute to the assessment of children. - Liaise with the local authority and other agencies in line with Working Together to Safeguard Children 2018 (updated December 2020) and the local Leicestershire Safeguarding Children Partnership procedures and practice guidance.

-• The Headteacher / Head of School, designated safeguarding leads, the governing body and Trust are aware of the local arrangements put in place by Leicestershire and Rutland Safeguarding Children Partnership (LRSCP) and know how to access the LRSCP website and training.
+- 28.7.1 Liaise with the Executive Principal (where the Senior Designated Safeguarding Lead role is not carried out by the Exec Principal) to inform him/her of any issues and ongoing investigations. - 28.7.2 As required, liaise with the 'case manager' (as per Part Four of KCSiE 2024) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - 28.7.3 Liaise with the case manager and the LADO/LADO Allegation Officer where there are concerns about a staff member. - 28.7.4 Liaise with staff on matters of safety and safeguarding and deciding when to make a referral by liaising with other agencies and acts as a source of support, advice, and expertise for other staff. - 28.7.5 Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children. - 28.7.6 Liaise with the local authority and other agencies in line with Working Together to Safeguard Children 2023 and the local Leicestershire Safeguarding Children Partnership procedures and practice guidance. - 28.7.7 The headteacher, designated safeguarding leads and governing body/trust are aware of the local arrangements put in place by Leicestershire and Rutland Safeguarding Children Partnership (LRSCP) and know how to access the LRSCP website and training. - 28.8 The DSLs regularly contribute to developing the curriculum and learning experiences for children and staff.
+This happens through staff meetings, bulletins, staff notice board, briefings, and arranging additional classroom learning opportunities.

-Undertake training
+28.9 Undertake training

-- Formal Designated Safeguarding Lead training will be undertaken at least every two years.
-Informal training and updating of knowledge and skills will be at regular intervals, undertaken at least annually. - The Senior Designated Safeguarding Lead is responsible for their own training and should obtain access to resources or any relevant refresher training. - The Senior Designated Safeguarding Lead is also responsible for ensuring all other staff with designated safeguarding responsibilities access up to date and timely safeguarding training and maintains a register to evidence the training.
+- 28.9.1 Formal Designated Safeguarding Lead training will be undertaken at least every two years.
+Informal training and updating of knowledge and skills will be at regular intervals, undertaken at least annually. - 28.9.2 The Senior Designated Safeguarding Lead is responsible for their own training and should obtain access to resources or any relevant refresher training. - 28.9.3 The Senior Designated Safeguarding Lead is also responsible for ensuring all other staff with designated safeguarding responsibilities access up to date and timely safeguarding training and maintains a register or data base to evidence the training.

-The training undertaken should enable the Designated Safeguarding Lead to:
+28.12 The training undertaken should enable the Designated Safeguarding Lead to: